Last Updated on June 21, 2025 by Maged kamel

 The nominal bolt-hole dimension.

-These are the nominal Hole dimensions, for standard dia, we add (1/16′) for evaluating the hole diameter.
+These are the nominal Hole dimensions; for standard dia, we add (1/16′) to evaluate the hole diameter.
 There are values for oversize,short-slot, and long-slot values.

-The spacing distance between bolts S is to be taken as 2 2/3*db and the minimum clear spacing preferalable=3d.
+The spacing distance between bolts S is to be taken as 2 2/3*db, and the minimum clear spacing is preferalable=3d.

-While the internal clear distance between inner bolts should not be <d.
-The minimum edge distance for the case of bolt diameter=3/4″ is given by Table j3-4.
+While the internal clear distance between inner bolts should not be <d, the minimum edge distance for the case of bolt diameter=3/4″ is given in Table J3-4.

 A solved problem 10-1- how to get the value of bearing value-LRFD for a connection?

-We will start in the second part of the solved problem 10-1.
-The question is about which thickness to be considered while estimating the bearing.
-We have two angles and one plate, then in the case of the bearing..
+We will start with the second part of problem 10-1, which has been solved.
+The question is about which thickness to consider while estimating the bearing.
+We have two angles and one plate in the case of the bearing.

 For the edge distance Lc =2″-0.50*dh, the hole diameter dh is (3/4+1/16)=13/16″. lc=2″-0.50*13/16=1.59″>1.